it-novum/openITCOCKPIT-documentation/en/docs/development/setup-dev-env.md

 ### Setup phpMyAdmin (optional)

 phpMyAdmin is a web-based MySQL database management tool.
 After installation, it can be accessed via `https://xxx.xxx.xxx.xxx/phpmyadmin` erreichbar.
 The MySQL access data can be found in the file `/opt/openitc/etc/mysql/mysql.cnf`.
+!!! warning "Skip phpMyAdmin Webserver setup"
+    During installation, select neither of the two options for the web server.
+The installation will then be completed without any further configuration.
+Otherwise the setup adds configuration to present webservers, which may interfere with our own configuration.

 ```bash
 sudo apt-get install phpmyadmin